satish-annigeri/rcdesign/README.md

 # `rcdesign` - A Python package for analysis and design of reinforced concrete sections as per IS 456:2000

-This is a Python package for analysis and design of reinforced concrete sections as per IS 456:2000, the Indian Standard code of practice for plain and reinforced concrete.
+`rcdesign` is a Python package for analysis and design of reinforced concrete sections as per IS 456:2000, the Indian Standard code of practice for plain and reinforced concrete.
 All units are Netwon and millimeter.

 ## Installation
 `rcdesign` is still under development and can be installed by cloning this repository with `git`